THIS DATE IN HISTORY: April 15:

 Video: 1952 Cup Final, Gm4: Detroit's octopus toss begins

 1937: The Red Wings become the first U.S.-based team to win the Stanley Cup in back-to-back years when they defeat the New York Rangers 3-0 to win the fifth and deciding game of the Final.
-Goaltender Earl Robertson, called up from the minor leagues after Norm Smith is injured earlier in the playoffs, earns his second straight shutout after New York wins two of the first three games.
-Robertson has never played an NHL game before his call-up, and he never plays again for the Red Wings; he spends the next five seasons with the New York Americans.
+Goalie Earl Robertson, called up from the minor leagues after Normie Smith is injured earlier in the playoffs, earns his second straight shutout after New York wins two of the first three games.
+Robertson has never played an NHL game before his call-up and never plays again for the Red Wings; he spends the next five seasons with the New York Americans.
+Among Robertson's saves is one on New York's Alex Shibicky, who is awarded the first penalty shot in Stanley Cup Final history by referee Mickey Ion.

-1975: The Vancouver Canucks get the first playoff win in their history by defeating the Montreal Canadiens 2-1 at the Forum in Game 2 of their Quartefinal series.
+1975: The Vancouver Canucks get the first playoff win in their history by defeating the Montreal Canadiens 2-1 at the Forum in Game 2 of their Stanley Cup Quarterfinal series.
 Garry Monahan scores the winning goal and Bob Dailey has two assists.
 The win evens the series at 1-1, but the Canadiens win the next three games.

 1977: Rick MacLeish rallies the Philadelphia Flyers to a 4-3 overtime victory against the Toronto Maple Leafs in Game 3 of the Quarterfinals at Maple Leaf Gardens.
 With the Flyers less than a minute from going down 3-0 in the best-of-7 series, MacLeish scores the tying goal at 19:22 of the third period, then gets the winner at 2:55 of overtime; he becomes the first NHL player to score a last-minute tying goal and an overtime goal in the same playoff game.
 After losing the first two games at home, the Flyers rally to win the series in six games.